 Mini fruit crumbles

-for a healthier dessert or breakfast
+for an indulgently healthy dessert or breakfast

 As you’ll see, I’ve kept it simple, (as is my mantra) yet still yummy.